-Specialty coffee is scored on a 100-point scoring system.
-Coffee scoring above 80 points is considered specialty coffee (how good it tastes) and by origin (traceability).
-We would like to add a third criteria for specialty coffee - namely the actual taste when served in the cup as the taste can be lessened during storage, roast, brewing, etc.
+Coffee is scored on a 100-point scoring system.
+Coffee scoring above 80 points is considered 'very good' coffee (how good it tastes) and by origin (traceability).
+We would like to add a third criteria for coffee - namely the actual taste when served in the cup as the taste can be lessened during storage, roast, brewing, etc.

 World class evaluation process

-The tasting notes are evaluated by an international team currently made up of Ivica Cvetanovski, Mauro Laruffa and Storm Lunde.
+The tasting notes are evaluated by an international team currently managed by Ivica Cvetanovski and Storm Lunde.
 Over the years, it has been of a rotating nature with members comprising among others Thore-Andre Thorsen, Rubens Gardelli, Veronika Galova Vesela, Alexander Nagy, et al. Everyone holds all high international and professional skills regarding coffee knowledge and merit.
 The validation and scoring of the coffee undergoes, among other things, a conventional cupping and brewing according to our “1:1:1” method for the V60 which was developed for the 2017 WBrC in Budapest.
 Evaluation is done in accordance with WCE's WBrC score sheet.
 The taste notes are recorded in all categories (Aroma, Flavor, Aftertaste, Acidity, Body and Balance).
 The 3 most common and identified taste notes from each member in the summation of each category are those found on the label of the coffee bag.

 Because 3 identified flavor notes are not plenty